IN A NUTSHELL

 Waste water is treated in many ways, one of them being Reverse Osmosis.
 I have worked in water treatment plants over the years and I am not opposed to the idea of better utilising our water supplies, after all, we all tend to take for granted such resources.
 Even local councils are starting to recycle water by treating sewerage water and dispensing it back into our town water and, ultimately, our household for showering and drinking.

-Reverse Osmosis (R.O.) uses an organic membrane to seperate large ions and molecules such as Iron, Fluoride, lead, from smaller molecules such as H2O.
+Reverse Osmosis (R.O.) uses an organic membrane to separate large ions and molecules such as Iron, Fluoride, lead, from smaller molecules such as H2O.
 Unlike standard carbon type filtration which allows all the water to pass through treating only specific attributes within the water, R.O systems purify water by forcing it through a semi-permeable membrane.
 It is a simple process, and one that’s been around for hundreds of years.

 Today’s R.O systems use a membrane called poly-amide (PA) membrane.
 Filtering water at around 0.005 microns, so fine that it can strain salt out of the water, R.O is the only true way to remove all contaminants, bacteria and chemicals from your water.
 These include Inorganic and Organic

 Strontium Methoxychlor Sulphate

 SO I SHOULD ONLY USE R.O WATER RIGHT?

 It all sounds great right?
 The perfect system to treat my household water and protect my family?